avcoder/comp2068-week05/01-mongo.md

 [Slide - Purpose of Schema]()

 [Slide - npm i mongoose]()

-# getmdl.io portfolio template
-- split into partials
-- change link from styles.css to /stylesheets/style.css
-- move images
-- make images show by going to style.css and changing all references from images to /images
-- feel free to change picture with my twitter pic
-- change style.css from png to jpg
-- add border-radius: 50%

 # Creating variables.env
 - in root folder create `variables.env` file